snimu/blog/contents/mixture-of-tokenizers-math/article.md

 I trained two models on math data:

 - **The Baseline** &mdash; A normal transformer.
 To make up for the additional parameters in the digit embeddings, the attention layer applied to the digits, and the cross-attention in the MoT, I added one more transformer block to the baseline.
 Because that block includes a MLP, the baseline always has slightly more parameters than the MoT.
+This means that there is no way that the results of the MoT are over-estimated relative to the Baseline.
 - **The MoT** &mdash; A normal transformer, but the token embeddings are enriched with digit-level embeddings through cross-attention.
 The digit embeddings are first mixed with a causal attention layer.
 I believe that this could use sliding window attention for long sequences, but for the short sequences used in my experiments, I use full causal attention.
 The cross-attention is masked so that each token only sees the digits that make it up (this constraint could also be relaxed, but seeing if the most restrictive way to impart information into the transformer works is intersting to me).

 ![MoT for math](images/mot-math.png)